Skip to main content

-Below is a Symitar Control File/Response File example.
-When the user enters the parameters for a Symitar batch file, the Symitar interface builds a response file.
-The file simply contains the "prompt" and the value entered by the user.
-A colon (:) is used to separate the prompt from the value.
+When a user enters parameters for a Symitar batch file, the Symitar interface builds a response file.
+The file contains the prompt and the value entered by the user.
+A colon (:) separates the prompt from the value.

 Group Type: 0